 Square Edge Community Arts, Palmerston North, 30 April to 24 May 2025

-Following our successful show at Academy Galleries in 2024 Imprint: Contemporary Printmakers Showcase I’m super excited the show is on again this year, this time at Square Edge Gallery in Palmerston North.
+Following our successful show at Academy Galleries in 2024 Imprint: Contemporary Printmakers Showcase it was wonderful to have the opportunity curate the exhibition again, this time at the delightful Square Edge Community Arts gallery in Palmerston North.

 IMPRINT – Contemporary NZ Printmakers Showcase